 “It’s a love story that happens to have characters that have always traditionally been in that age group.
 It’s not like we took something and made it into a YA.
 It speaks to a YA audience and is a YA property.
 Would I do Punisher on Freeform?
 I don’t think that’s going to connect the same way.”

-The characters were launched in the 1980s and have popped up in the main Marvel Comics universe in different roles over the years, and were also major players towards the end of the Ultimate universe.
+The characters were launched in the 1980s and have popped up in the main Marvel Comics universe in different roles over the years, and were also major players toward the end of the Ultimate universe.
 If we had to guess, it’d stand to reason the TV series might draw some inspiration from the Ultimate take on the characters.
 Just a hunch.

 So, yeah.
 Think Pretty Little Liars, but with superpowers.
 Hmm …